 CLIA defines a clinical laboratory as any facility which performs laboratory testing on materials derived from the human body, for the purpose of providing information for the diagnosis, treatment or prevention of disease or the assessment of a health condition.
 Testing includes procedures to determine, measure or describe the presence or absence of various substances, components or organisms in the human body.
 An objective of the CLIA program is to ensure the accuracy, reliability and timeliness of test results regardless of where the test was performed.
 Standards applied to laboratory personnel and procedures are based on test complexity and potential harm to the patient.
 These tests may be designated as waived, moderate, high complexity testing, as categorized by the FDA.

 Waived tests include test systems cleared by the FDA for home use and those tests approved for waiver under the CLIA criteria.
 Although CLIA requires that waived tests must be simple and have a low risk for erroneous results, this does not mean that waived tests are completely error-proof.
-Click here for a list of CLIA-approved, waived tests.
+A list of CLIA-approved, waived tests is provided.

 Certificate of Provider-Performed Microscopy Procedures (PPMP) permits a laboratory to perform a limited list of moderate complexity tests, as well as any waived tests.
 No survey is required but compliance with CLIA regulations is required.
 The primary instrument for performing the PPM procedures is a microscope, limited to a bright field or phase-contrast microscopy.
-Click here for a list of CLIA-approved, PPM tests.
+A list of CLIA-approved, PPM tests is provided.

 CLIA categorization is determined after the FDA has cleared or approved a marketing submission.
 The FDA determines the test’s complexity by reviewing the package insert test instructions, and using a criteria “scorecard” to categorize a test as moderate or high complexity.
 Each test is graded for level of complexity by assigning scores of 1, 2, or 3 for each of the seven criteria on the scorecard.
-Click here for a list of CLIA-approved Moderate/High Complexity tests.
+A list of CLIA-approved Moderate/High Complexity tests is provided.